Carina-P/Skiers-Destinations/README.md

 #### Different browsers
 The code is mainly tested with Chrome.
 But also Firefox and Safari.
 - According to [W3 Schools](https://www.w3schools.com/js/js_es6.asp) the
-javascript code will probably not work well on browsers less than the following versions:
-    Chrome 58, Edge 14, Firefox 54, Safari 10 and Opera 55
-And that is because I have used the following features from ECMAScriptS6:
+JavaScript code will probably not work well on browsers less than the following versions: Chrome 58, Edge 14, Firefox 54, Safari 10 and Opera 55 And that is because following features from ECMAScriptS6 is used:
+- let
+- const
-    let, const, template literal syntax and arrow function
+- template literal syntax
+- arrow function

+### Some of the bugs
+**Example of solved bugs:**
+- Syncronosly creating markers to map that depended on asyncronos fetching of information is done first:
+Solved by using fetch.then and Promise.all.
+- To calculate average rating number who has voted has to be known.
+- User could submit/email ratings when no votes where casted.

+**Remaining "bugs":**
+- Sometimes a **CORS**, Cross Origin Resource Sharing,-problem appears when **fetching information from API: Weather Unlocked**.
+The problem happens randomly to different resorts.
+When the problem occurs the **user is informed** which information could not be fetched.
+- W3S validation of HTML-code gives a warning of **empty heading**:
+`<h4 class="modal-title" id="mail-answer"></h4>`
+Text is put in the heading **from JavaScript**.
+- Files under assets/images/weather/ is copied from [Weather Unlocked](http://www.weatherunlocked.com/).
+Forecast information is fetched from Weather Unlockeds API and this forecast refers to these files.
+File names should only contain lowercase letters but these file names starts with capital letter.
+The file names are not changed since they are referenced to in fetched information.
+- The site has issues with cookies in cross-site requests since SamSite attribute is not set.

 ## Deployment
 Skiers Destinations was developed on GitPod [GitPod](https://www.gitpod.io/), using git and GitHub to host the repository.
 The code was pushed